emadalramimi/Takuzu_solver/README.md

-# SAE Project: Takuzu Solver
+# SAE University Project: Takuzu Solver

 Welcome to the SAE project on Takuzu solver.
 This repository offers an Ada-based solution for automating Takuzu (binary puzzles) resolutions, featuring modules for grid representation, coordinates management, rules validation, and systematic puzzle solving.